-To complete an AFH, a jurisdiction first must identify local fair housing issues by answering a series of questions regarding, for example, residential racial segregation, racially or ethnically concentrated areas of poverty, and the housing needs of persons with disabilities.
-It must provide narrative description and analysis of local conditions (including by reference to HUD-provided maps) and describe policies and practices that influence those conditions.
+To complete an AFH, jurisdictions first must identify local fair housing issues by answering a series of questions regarding, for example, residential racial segregation, racially or ethnically concentrated areas of poverty, and the housing needs of persons with disabilities.
+They must provide narrative description and analysis of local conditions (including by reference to HUD-provided maps) and describe policies and practices that influence those conditions.
 24 C.F.R. §§ 5.154(d)(2), (d)(3).

-The jurisdiction then must make concrete plans to address these issues, adopting metrics to assess whether it is successfully achieving its goals.
-While a jurisdiction's initial AFH is an exercise in goal-setting, subsequent AFHs must review progress toward these goals, providing a cycle of accountability.
+The jurisdiction then must make concrete plans to address these issues, including metrics for assessing whether it is successfully achieving the goals it has set.
+While the initial AFHs are an exercise in goal-setting, subsequent AFHs must review progress toward these goals, such that the process provides a cycle of accountability.
 24 C.F.R. § 5.154(d)(7).
-The bottom line is that the AFH must articulate a plan by which the jurisdiction will take "meaningful actions to further the goals identified in the AFH," 24 C.F.R. § 91.225(a)(1), i.e., "significant actions that are designed and can be reasonably expected to achieve a material positive change that affirmatively furthers fair housing."
+The bottom line is that the AFHs must articulate a plan by which the jurisdiction will take "meaningful actions to further the goals identified in the AFH," 24 C.F.R. § 91.225(a)(1), i.e., "significant actions that are designed and can be reasonably expected to achieve a material positive change that affirmatively furthers fair housing."
 24 C.F.R. § 5.152.
-These steps may vary from jurisdiction to jurisdiction, depending on local conditions and needs, but every jurisdiction must commit to taking meaningful steps towards addressing its own, localized barriers to fair housing.
+These steps may vary from jurisdiction to jurisdiction, depending on local conditions and needs, but every jurisdiction must commit to taking meaningful steps towards addressing its barriers to fair housing.